 The above energies are relative to the optimized structure provided in FA.xyz.
-In the figure below emaxts is set to etraj and emints is -100 kcal/mol because the initial structure might not be the global minimum.
+In the figure above emints is set to -100 kcal/mol because the initial structure might not be the global minimum.

 freqmin: is the minimum imaginary frequency (in absolute value and cm-1) of the TSs that will be selected.